QUESTIONS ABOUT THE M.A. PROGRAM

 Is the program theoretically or professionally oriented?

 We deliver both.
-Students in the Journalism, Strategic Communication and Visual Communication programs of study prepare students for careers in industry.
+The Journalism and Strategic Communication programs of study prepare students for careers in industry.
 The Theory and Research program of study is designed for students interested in pursuing doctoral degrees, careers in academia (teaching and research) or non-academic research positions.

 How long does the program take to complete?